ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-Any existing SS model can be used with ss3sim with minimal modifications (Text S1).
-Further, ss3sim comes with built-in SS models that represent three life histories: cod-like (slow-growing and long-lived), flatfish-like (fast-growing and intermediate-lived), and sardine-like (fast-growing and short-lived).
+Any existing SS model can be used with ss3sim with minimal modifications (Text S1). ss3sim also comes with built-in pre-modified SS models that represent three general life histories: cod-like (slow-growing and long-lived), flatfish-like (fast-growing and intermediate-lived), and sardine-like (fast-growing and short-lived).
 These models are based on
-North Sea cod (*Gadus morhua*) (R. Methot, pers.\ comm.), yellowtail flounder (*Limanda ferruginea*) (R. Methot, pers.\ comm.), and California sardine (*Sardinops caeruleus*) [@hill2012].
+North Sea cod (*Gadus morhua*) (R. Methot, pers.\ comm.), yellowtail flounder (*Limanda ferruginea*) (R. Methot, pers.\ comm.), and California sardine (*Sardinops caeruleus*) [@hill2012] (Text S1).
-Further details on these models are available in @johnson2013 and @ono2013.
 We will base our example around the cod-like model.

 ## Setting up the case files

 <!--TODO what happens if there are no time varying parameters specified?-->

-ss3sim simulations are controlled by a set of semicolon-delimited plain-text files that describe alternative cases.
+ss3sim comes with a high-level function `run_ss3sim`, which can run all simulation steps based on a specified scenario ID and a set of semicolon-delimited plain-text files that describe alternative cases (Fig. 1).
 These files contain the argument values that will be passed to the low-level ss3sim R functions (e.g. `change_e`) during the simulation.
+Alternatively, the low-level functions can be used on their own as part of a more customized simulation wrapper function.

 To use the high-level function `run_ss3sim`, the naming of the case files is important.
 All case files are named according to the the type of case (e.g. `E` for estimation, `D` for data, or `F` for fishing mortality), a number representing the case number, and a three letter code representing the species or stock (e.g. `cod`) (Table 1, Text S1).

+We combine these case IDs with semicolons to create scenario IDs.
+For example, one of our scenarios will have the scenario ID ``D1-E0-F0-R0-cod``.
+This scenario ID tells `run_ss3sim` to read the case files corresponding to the first data (`D`) case
+(`index1-cod.txt`, `lcomp1-cod.txt`, `agecomp1-cod.txt`),
+the case 0 for estimation (case ID `E` and files `E0-cod.txt`), and so on.

 To investigate the effect of research survey effort, we will manipulate the argument `sd_obs_surv`